ethan2917/ethan2917/README.md

 # Hi, I'm Ethan! :smiley:
 ## What do I do? :thought_balloon:
-- Currently I am a student at Renssalear Polytechnic Institue :school: studying Computer Science
+- Currently I am a student at Rensselear Polytechnic Institue :school: studying Computer Science
 ## Where have I worked? :briefcase:
 - No where yet!
 But I am heading into my first intership this summer at Amazon for software engineering :package:
 ## What classes have I taken? :pencil2: